bbatsov/projectile/README.md

-If you're going to use the default `ido` completion it's **extremely highly** recommended that you install the optional [flx package](https://github.com/lewang/flx), which provides a much more powerful alternative to `ido`'s built-in `flex` matching.
+If you're going to use the default `ido` completion it's **extremely highly** recommended that you install the optional [flx-ido package](https://github.com/lewang/flx), which provides a much more powerful alternative to `ido`'s built-in `flex` matching.

 #### Indexing method